stepnivlk/ktsk_io/content/posts/hiking_gr20.md

 # Day 0 - Arrival
 ![d0](https://live.staticflickr.com/65535/50329726063_2ae5b97922_c.jpg)

-My plane landed at the [Calvi](https://en.mapy.cz/s/jecazulapa) - a rural airport; there were herds of goats and small fields everywhere.
+My plane landed at the [Calvi](https://en.mapy.cz/s/jecazulapa) - a rather rural airport; there were herds of goats and small fields everywhere.
 Horizon was filled with mountains; thick clouds were forming over them.
 It was hot and damp in a very tropical way.

 I got some money out of ATM and unwrapped a massively wrapped backpack; the scrap plastic was like a football.